sebastianspicker/otherlight/README.md

 A working tree for exoplanet-exomoon-simulation with an evolving implementation history.

 ## Overview
-exoplanet-exomoon-simulation documents maintained build commands, known limits, and remaining work.
+exoplanet-exomoon-simulation keeps setup, verification, and known limitations in one place.

 ## Status
 Lifecycle stage: publication.
-The useful early notes have been carried forward.
+Earlier setup detail now lives in maintained guidance.

 ## Usage
 - Made the next js assumptions easier to check later.